 Sales & Marketing - Risk 1

-Any failure to offer high-quality customer support may harm our relationships with our customers and members and could adversely affect our reputation, brand, business, financial condition and results of operations.
+Any failure to offer high-quality customer support may harm our relationships with our members and customers, and could adversely affect our reputation, brand, business, prospects, results of operations and financial condition.

-Through our marketing, advertising, and communications with our customers, we set the tone for our brand as aspirational but also within reach.
-We strive to create high levels of customer satisfaction through the experience provided by our team and representatives.
-The ease and reliability of our offerings, including our ability to provide high-quality customer support, helps us attract and retain members and customers.
-Members and customers depend on our account managers and member services team to resolve any issues relating to our products and services, such as scheduling changes and other updates to trip details and assistance with certain billing matters.
-Our ability to provide effective and timely support is largely dependent on our ability to attract and retain skilled employees who can support our members and customers and are sufficiently knowledgeable about our product and services.
-As we continue to grow our business and improve our platform, we will face challenges related to providing quality support at an increased scale.
-Any failure to provide efficient customer support, or a market perception that we do not maintain high-quality support, could adversely affect our reputation, brand, business, financial condition and results of operations.
+We strive to elevate member and customer satisfaction through the experience provided by our team and representatives.
+The ease and reliability of our offerings, including our ability to provide high-quality customer support, is important to attract and retain members and customers.
+Members and customers depend on our teams to resolve any issues relating to their experience.
+Our ability to provide effective and timely support is largely dependent on our ability to attract and retain skilled employees who can support our members and customers, and facilitate prompt, satisfactory solutions.
+As we continue to grow our business and strive for operational excellence, we will face challenges related to providing quality support at an increased scale.
+Any failure to provide effective and prompt customer support, or a market perception that we do not maintain high-quality support, could adversely affect our reputation, brand, business, prospects, results of operations and financial condition.

 Brand / Reputation - Risk 1